 - 3 Tbsp. organic sugar, honey, or granulated sweetener of choice

 - 2 eggs

 - Fresh fruit to add to batter (optional)

 - In a large bowl, combine sourdough starter, flour, oatmeal, and liquid of choice (milk or water) in a large bowl.
 You may need to add more or less liquid - simply add enough to moisten all the dry ingredients.
 Stir thoroughly, cover, and allow to ferment overnight.

 - When ready to cook, heat your skillet or griddle.
-To the pancake batter, add eggs, granulated sweetener (or honey), coconut oil, vanilla, cinnamon, and extra milk to thin the batter to your desired consistency.
+To the pancake batter, add eggs, granulated sweetener (or honey), coconut oil, vanilla, cinnamon, baking powder, and extra milk to thin the batter to your desired consistency.
 Mix well with a stand or electric mixer.
 Batter should be about the consistency of a thick milkshake.

 - Grease your skillet or griddle, and cook for several minutes until bubbles begin to form and pop on the surface.
 Flip and cook for several more minutes until underside is golden brown.

 - Serve warm with butter and maple syrup or toppings of your choice.

 * The baking powder is optional, but it adds a wonderful soft and tender texture to the pancakes.